We recommend reading our best airsoft gun guide first, to learn more about basics of airsoft guns.

 If the gun is only compatible with low mAH batteries, you may find it inconvenient when your weapon runs out of battery halfway through the match.
 Some guns may come with smaller batteries and that’s fine, just ensure they can accept larger batteries.

-The M4 platform is modular and adaptable to use for any airsoft player.
+The M4, M16, and AR 15 platform is modular and adaptable to use for any airsoft player.
 It’s the perfect platform for new players due to the availability of parts, magazines, and accessories.

-As long as you know a thing or two about M4 AEGs, you’ll find one that fits your needs and play style.
+As long as you know a thing or two about these platforms, and AEGs, you’ll find one that fits your needs and play style.